A volume correspondence between anti-de Sitter space and its boundary: A Schl a fli differential formula for

 \section{A Schl\"{a}fli differential formula for $\mathbb{DH}^{n+1}_1$}

-We obtain a Schl\"{a}fli differential formula for $\mathbb{DH}^{n+1}_1$, which will be useful for the proof of Theorem~\ref{theorem_volume_total_AdS} and is also of interest in its own right.
-Let $P$ in $\mathbb{DH}^{n+1}_1$ be a good polytope in a finite region in $\mathcal{R}$, and $P_t$ be the intersection of $P$ and $x_n\le t$, with $E_t$ the $n$-face on $x_n=t$, By Lemma~\ref{lemma_volume_mu_exist}, we have

-where $r_F$ is the radius of a non-side $(n-1)$-face $F$ of $E_t$, with the plus sign for top faces and the minus sign for bottom faces.

-Next, for an $(n-1)$-face $F$ of the \emph{Riemannian} $n$-face $E_t$, we introduce a \emph{dihedral angle} $\theta_F$ at $F$, and show that one can interpret $\pm \frac{1}{r_F}$ as $\frac{d\theta_F}{dt}$.
-But we note that, unlike in Riemannian geometry where an angle is in general uniquely defined, in Minkowski space the definition of an angle is not unique and may depend on the topic it is addressing.
-For different treatments of the notion of angles, e.g., see Cho and Kim~\cite{ChoKim}, Schlenker~\cite{Schlenker:cross} and Su{\'a}rez-Peir{\'o}~\cite{Suarez:deSitter}.
-As the dihedral angle is intended to be defined between $E_t$ and another face (either Riemannian or Lorentzian) that intersects with $E_t$, we can achieve this by defining an angle between any two non-lightlike vectors in the $x_0x_n$-plane.
+We next obtain a Schl\"{a}fli differential formula for $\mathbb{DH}^{n+1}_1$, which will be helpful for introducing the corresponding theories on $\partial\mathbb{H}^{n+1}_1$ (Section~\ref{section_volume_boundary}), but it is also of interest in its own right.
+See Milnor~\cite{Milnor:Schlafli} for the background of the formula, and see also Rivin and Schlenker~\cite{RivinSchlenker}, Su{\'a}rez-Peir{\'o}~\cite{Suarez:deSitter} and Zhang~\cite{Zhang:rigidity} for some generalizations.
+A Schl\"{a}fli differential formula for $\mathbb{DH}^n$ was also obtained \cite[Theorem~1.2]{Zhang:double_hyperbolic}.
+The formula relates the change of the volume of a polytope to the change of its dihedral angles (at the codimension 2 faces).
+But we note that, unlike in Riemannian geometry where an angle is in general uniquely defined, in Minkowski space the definition of an angle is not unique and may depend on the context it is addressing.
+For different treatments of the notion of angles in Minkowski space, e.g., see Alexandrov~\cite{Alexandrov:Minkowski}, Cho and Kim~\cite{ChoKim}, Schlenker~\cite{Schlenker:cross} and Su{\'a}rez-Peir{\'o}~\cite{Suarez:deSitter}.
+Our definition agrees with \cite{Alexandrov:Minkowski}, but uses a slightly different approach.

-To do so, in the $x_0x_n$-plane we use a triangle $ABC$ to define an angle $\theta_A$ at $A$.
-Assume $A$ is at the origin $O$ and no edge of $ABC$ is in a lightlike direction.
-The length $c$ of edge $AB$ is defined by $\sqrt{(B-A)^2}$, which is a positive real number if $AB$ is in a spacelike direction, and is $i$ times a positive real number if $AB$ is in a timelike direction; and the same for length $b$ of edge $AC$ and $a$ of edge $BC$.
-As the edges are not lightlike, we have $abc\ne 0$.
+For the purpose of this paper, we are only interested in defining a dihedral angle between two facets (with non-degenerate metrics) whose intersection is a \emph{Riemannian} codimension 2 face.
+Then the angle can be defined in a Minkowski 2-plane between two \emph{non}-null vectors.
+To do so, we will use the $x_0x_n$-plane as example, and define an angle $\theta_A$ for a triangle $ABC$ whose sides are not null vectors.
+The \emph{length} $c$ of edge $AB$ is defined by $(\overrightarrow{AB}^2)^{1/2}$, which is a positive real number if $AB$ is in a spacelike direction, and is the product of a positive real number by the imaginary unit $i$ if $AB$ is in a timelike direction; and the same for length $b$ of $AC$ and length $a$ of $BC$.
+As the sides are not null vectors, we have $abc\ne 0$.
 The \emph{area} of triangle $ABC$ is defined by integrating the area element $dx_0dx_n$ over the region, which is always a positive real number.

 The \emph{angle} $\theta_A$ at $A$ is defined such that